compwiz32/website/content/posts/customize-pscmdprompt.md

 I'm going to walk through each one of these items and show how each one is built.
 But before I can jump into the six items above, let's talk about what executes these settings.

-## Customizing The Prompt function
+## Customizing the Prompt function

 The "Prompt" function configures the information displayed upon launching PowerShell.
 You can customize your command prompt by creating your own function called "Prompt" and saving your desired settings inside that function.
 You then add your "Prompt" function to your PowerShell profile and then your settings supersede the built-in prompt function.